adq8z9/le_accounting_nip/NUD fan.md

 ### Basic flow

 An entity wants to do accounting work.
-It creates an accounting ledger / journal event (kind 37701) for the specific accounting work.
+It creates an accounting ledger / journal event (kind `37701`) for the specific accounting work.
 The ledger / journal event specifies the context for the specific accounting work to be done.

-The kind 37701 is fetched by, or submitted to, the accountants (could also be bots or similar) who have assigned accounting roles in the 37701-event.
-They can create accounting ledger / journal entry events (kind 7701) based on these.
+The kind `37701`-event is fetched by, or submitted to, the accountants (could also be bots or similar) who have assigned accounting roles in the `37701`-event.
+They can create accounting ledger / journal entry events (kind `7701`) based on these.

-When the work is done, or interim, an accounting report event (kind 7702) can be published.
-The accounting report (kind 7702) can be used for external or internal reporting purposes and should be auditable against the underlying event data.
+When the work is done, or interim, an accounting report event (kind `7702`) can be published.
+The accounting report (kind `7702`) can be used for external or internal reporting purposes and should be auditable against the underlying event data.
 Data visualisations and/or ad-hoc reports should also be implemented by clients without a report event, e.g. just for monitoring purposes.

-All events could be in combination with other NIPs either kept private or be individually published publicly according to preference.

 ### The following new kinds and tags are introduced in this NUD